 Further work is continuing on a 'sister' estate that is also blighted with proposed demolition by the local council.

 The exhibition on Cressingham Gardens is up until the end of September.

 Beyond the Horizon, the community arts project in Yarmouth has been completed.
 Residents of the small seaside town were asked about what they imagined when looking out to sea.
 The results can be heard on the sound page.

-A new film project with Into Film and The Gap LGBT club in Wandsworth, London is underway.
-This should be completed by the summer.
+A new film project with Into Film and The Gap LGBT club in Wandsworth, London was completed in the summer.

 2014 - 15